All Episodes

 I got caught myself.

-I asked you a question right before the brick.
+I asked you a question right before the break.

 And they say he's losing credibility in the Middle East because of this.

-And I asked you to think of a question, think of something.
+And I asked you to think of something.

 Why did Israel attack Hamas in Gaza?